Mana tamariki mā

 Follow the UN’s review of children’s rights in New Zealand

-The UN Committee on the Rights of the Child will review New Zealand’s progress on children’s rights on 26 January and 27 January 2023 (Geneva time).
+The UN Committee on the Rights of the Child reviewed New Zealand’s progress on children’s rights on 26-27 January 2023

 It is exciting to be at this point in this, the 6th, children’s rights reporting cycle.
 Many thanks to all those who have contributed to our reporting over the last 3 years - the information and insights you have shared have enabled us to paint a clear picture of the current children’s rights situation in Aotearoa and, importantly, to signpost a way forward to an Aotearoa where all children experience all their rights, in all circumstances.

-Next Steps: On or about 9 February, the UN Committee will issue a set of comments and recommendations designed to improve children’s rights situation in Aotearoa (Concluding Observations), highlighting up to 6 issues for urgent attention.
+Next Steps: In February 2023, the UN Committee issued a set of comments and recommendations designed to improve children’s rights situation in Aotearoa (Concluding Observations), highlighting up to 6 issues for urgent attention.

 So, as one reporting cycle draws to a close, another is just beginning!
 Our job as civil society is to follow up on the Committee’s recommendations, using them to inform and strengthen our advocacy for children over the next reporting cycle.